Liane Collot d'Herbois: Work

-After 1946 she travelled with the painter and sculptress, Francine van Davelaar through Europe and North America, working and teaching.
+After 1946 she travelled with the painter and sculptor Francine van Davelaar through Europe and North America, working and teaching.
 Finally both women settled in the Netherlands where they were joined by a group of painting students calling themselves the “Magenta Group” from 1967 to 1987.

-Collot developed a painting technique consisting of up to 80 different layers of colour, based on Rudolf Steiner’s “Philosophy of Freedom”, which she outlined in her textbooks, “Colour I” and “Colour II”.
+Collot developed a painting technique consisting of up to 80 different layers of colour, based on Rudolf Steiner's Philosophy of Freedom, which she outlined in her textbooks, Colour I and Colour II.
 In 1978 she was invited by Dr Paulo Walburgh-Schmidt to instruct therapists in painting and also resumed work directly with patients.
 She achieved recognition among doctors, therapists and patients, with her humour and energy and her fluency in English, German, French and Dutch.

 Exhibitions of her work took place in Colmar in 1975, regularly at the Goetheanum in Dornach, Switzerland and after her death at the Husemann Clinic in Buchenbach, Germany.
 Her many paintings, include altarpieces for the Christian Community, meditative pictures in clinics and pieces bought by private collectors throughout the world.